 How does the Tauber Institute give me an advantage in obtaining an excellent position when I graduate?

 Actually, through several means.
-First, in conjunction with Industry input, the Tauber Institute has created the LeadershipAdvantageSM program to prepare students for the challenges that leaders face today - managing change, working in diverse team settings, managing projects effectively, etc. The series of modules that students complete prior to the team project not only prepare them for their internship experience, but also for the challenges they will face in their full-time position.
+First, with Industry input, the Tauber Institute has created the LeadershipAdvantageSM program to prepare students for the challenges that leaders face today - managing change, working in diverse team settings, managing projects effectively, etc. The series of modules that students complete prior to the team project not only prepare them for their internship experience but also for the challenges they will face in their full-time position.

 Second, by way of the substantive team project (described above).
 Third, the Tauber Institute creates opportunities for students to interact and network with project sponsor companies/executives and Tauber Industry Advisory Board members throughout the academic year.
 The Tauber Institute supplements Business School and College of Engineering recruiting by publishing several Tauber Resume Books throughout the year for corporate sponsors, alumni, and other companies.
 The Tauber Institute also sponsors "Tauber-only" interview schedules for companies interested specifically in recruiting Tauber students.